Conflation of roads

 Unsolved problems

-• More than 2 layers in input layers. layer = -2 in one data set can be marked as layer = -1 in another.
+in another.
 Both values are correct, as layers are only used for relative ordering of elements.
 For this reason, processing tightly built cities with multi-level road networks won’t work with the described approach.
-It targets primarily countryside with infrequent eventual simple tunnels and bridges.
+It targets primarily countryside with infrequent eventual simple tunnels and bridges. -

 Algorithmic finess